matheuskaully/matheuskaully/README.md

-# 🤟 I'am a developer!
+# 🌍 I'am a software developer!
-## 🌍 Welcome to my profile!
-I'm a technology student and a lover of FPS games.
-- 🚀 I'm currently learning Javascript and frameworks like ReactJS and NextJS;

 - 📩 How to contact me: matheuskaully@gmail.com
 <div align="center">
   <a href="https://github.com/matheuskaully">